Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Data generation

 \section{Data generation}

 We perform both DNS and LES on a single H100 GPU using double precision (64-bit) floating point arithmetic.
-The kinematic viscosity is $\nu \coloneq 2 \times 10^{-4}$.
-This configuration, combined with our forcing scheme, produces forced homogeneous isotropic turbulence suitable for testing closure models.
-The DNS resolution is $N_\text{DNS} \coloneq 810$ and the LES resolution is $N_\text{LES} \coloneq 128$.
-Since only $2 / 3$ of the wavenumbers are retained to avoid aliasing errors, the effective resolutions are $540$ and $84$ for DNS and LES, respectively.
+The experiment sweeps two physical axes: the kinematic viscosity $\nu$ and the filter-to-grid ratio $\Delta / h$, where $h \coloneq L / M$ denotes the LES grid spacing throughout.
+The closures are trained on three forced realizations at $\nu \in \{ 1.5, 2.5, 4.0 \} \e{-4}$ (one random seed each) and tested on two held-out realizations---a new seed at a training viscosity ($\nu = 2.5 \e{-4}$, \emph{in-distribution}) and a higher Reynolds number at a viscosity outside the training set ($\nu = 1.0 \e{-4}$, \emph{out-of-distribution}).
+The resulting Taylor- and integral-scale Reynolds numbers span $\operatorname{Re}_\lambda \approx 199$--$394$ and are collected in \cref{tab:dns}.
+Combined with the shell-energy rescaling described below, each configuration produces statistically stationary homogeneous isotropic turbulence suitable for testing closure models.
+The DNS resolution is $N \coloneq 810$ and the LES resolution is $M \coloneq 128$ for every run.
+The $2 / 3$-rule retains modes with $| k |_\infty \le N / 3$, so the effective resolutions (resolved integer wavenumbers per axis) are $\lfloor 2 N / 3 \rfloor + 1 = 541$ and $\lfloor 2 M / 3 \rfloor + 1 = 85$ for DNS and LES, respectively.
 The DNS resolution was chosen to maximize grid size while fitting arrays in GPU memory.
-While powers of $2$ are more efficient for FFTs, $N_\text{DNS} \coloneq 1024$ exceeds available memory.
+While powers of $2$ are more efficient for FFTs, $N \coloneq 1024$ exceeds available memory.
+This single fixed resolution resolves the whole viscosity range: the Kolmogorov scale stays resolved even at the highest Reynolds number, where $k_{\max} \eta \approx 1.1$ (\cref{tab:dns}).
 Double precision is required for accurate estimation of equivariance errors.